Stability of In-Context Learning: A Spectral Coverage Perspective: Complete Theory Chain

-\item \textbf{(A3) Moment relaxation.} Instead of sub-Gaussian tails, we allow $\phi(x)$ to be sub-exponential or to satisfy bounded fourth-moment conditions.
+Define the (population) second-moment at position $t$ by $\Sigma_t := \mathbb{E}[\phi_t(x)\phi_t(x)^\top]$ and its average $\bar{\Sigma}:=\tfrac{1}{K}\sum_{t=1}^K \Sigma_t$.
+Our concentration analysis extends to this independent but non-identically distributed setting by applying matrix Bernstein to $X_t-\Sigma_t$ (Appendix~\ref{app:robustness}), yielding the same functional form as (A1) but with an explicit $\varepsilon$-dependent inflation of the variance proxy and an explicit bound relating $\bar{\Sigma}$ to the nominal $\Sigma$. \item \textbf{(A3) Moment relaxation.} Instead of sub-Gaussian tails, we allow $\phi(x)$ to be sub-exponential or to satisfy bounded fourth-moment conditions.
 Concentration results can be adapted with modified constants, leading to slightly larger sample-size requirements.

 \item \textbf{(A4) Weak dependence.} When the context induces dependence among features $\{\phi_t(x)\}$, we assume a mixing or martingale-difference condition.
 In this case, matrix concentration inequalities for dependent sequences apply, yielding bounds of the same form up to a dependence factor (Appendix~\ref{app:dependence}). \end{itemize}